List of common misconceptions

-Each entry on these lists of common misconceptions is worded as a correction; the misconceptions themselves are implied rather than stated.
-These entries are concise summaries; the main subject articles can be consulted for more detail.
+Each entry on these lists of common misconceptions is phrased as a correction; the misconceptions themselves are implied instead of being explicitly stated.
+These entries are concise summaries, and the main subject articles contain more detail.

-Common misconceptions are viewpoints or factoids that are often accepted as true, but which are actually false.
-They generally arise from conventional wisdom (such as old wives' tales), stereotypes, superstitions, fallacies, a misunderstanding of science, or the popularization of pseudoscience and pseudohistory.
-Some common misconceptions are also considered to be urban legends, and they are sometimes involved in moral panics.
+Common misconceptions are widely accepted viewpoints or factoids that are actually false.
+They often arise from conventional wisdom (such as old wives' tales), stereotypes, superstitions, logical fallacies, misunderstandings of science, or the popularization of pseudoscience and pseudohistory.
+Some misconceptions are also considered urban legends and may contribute to moral panics.